-At Brackley Medical Centre we are open for pre bookable, routine appointments, Monday to Friday, from 08:00am to 18.30pm.
-Please note during the current Coronavirus situation, the majority of these are telephone appointments.
+At Brackley Medical Centre we have a mix of pre bookable, routine face to face and telephone appointments, Monday to Friday, from 08:00am to 18.30pm.

 If you have an urgent 'on the day' requirement for the Urgent Care Unit please complete an online form at https://florey.accurx.com/p/K83049 or call us on 01280 702436 and your request will be triaged by the Urgent Care Unit team.

 We are open for additional 'extended access' appointments as follows:

 Wednesday: 18.30 - 20.00

 Thursday: 07:00 – 08:00 and 18.30 - 20.00